 What are networks and forums?

 The form taken by these groups is diverse—there is no set legal status, format, constitutional role, or financial responsibility for the groups, and they include a very wide range of forms and levels of formality.
-With some exceptions (those groups who employ a dedicated part or full-time coordinator), SSNs and GFs are member-run on a voluntary basis, although some may employ staff for specific time-limited projects.
+With some exceptions (those groups who employ a dedicated part or full-time coordinator), SSNs, GFs and GSGs are usually member-run on a voluntary basis, although some may employ staff for specific time-limited projects.

 To find out more, please visit our Geographic Museums Forums and Subject Specialist Networks pages.